-- 2 cups sugar
+- 1 ¾ cups sugar

-- 2 tsp vanilla extract
+- 2 teaspoon vanilla extract

-- 1/2 cup cocoa powder
+- ½ cup cocoa powder

-- 1/2 semi-sweet cup chocolate chips
+- ½ cup semi-sweet chocolate chips

-- 1 1/2 cups all purpose flour
+- 1 ½ cups all-purpose flour

 - OR: SUBSTITUTE 'RED VELVET BROWNIE MIX' FOR THE ABOVE INGREDIENTS

-- 4 tsp vegetable shortening
+- 4 teaspoon vegetable shortening

-Preheat oven to 350 degrees and spray a 9"x 13" pan with non-stick cooking spray.
+- Preheat oven to 350 degrees and spray a 9"x 13" pan with non-stick cooking spray.

-Add the sugar, vanilla extract & cocoa powder to the melted butter and combine.
+- Add the sugar, vanilla extract & cocoa powder to the melted butter and combine.

-Meanwhile, melt candy melts on low in pot on stovetop with shortening, stirring frequently.
-OR you can melt in microwave on 1/2 power (5 on my microwave).
+- Meanwhile, melt candy melts on low in pot on stovetop with shortening, stirring frequently.
+OR you can melt in microwave on ½ power (5 on my microwave).
 Heat up again as it begins to set, as necessary. ***Be careful not to get melted candy melts anywhere near water or overcook because the candy melts will seize.

-Dip brownie balls in melted candy melts.
-I use a technique similar to video in notes (see video in notes- How to coat a brownie ball in candy melts") Then place them on a wax paper (or parchment paper covered) baking sheet.
+- Dip brownie balls in melted candy melts.
+I use a technique similar to video in notes (see video in notes- "How to coat a brownie ball in candy melts") Then place them on a wax paper (or parchment paper covered) baking sheet.

 - Sprinkle on festive sprinkles, sparkling sugar or other decorations before they harden.
 Then refrigerate for a few minutes if you want them to harden quickly.